Madelene/100-days-of-code/log.md

 - Pair programming with team lead.
 Learned more about how Python "works" and how to trace things back/reading errors.
 - Got my first datasource up and running (very exciting!)
+- Getting used to tracing things back/reading Python

 **Thoughts:**
 - My team lead explains things very well!
 It is nice to pair with someone who can explain things from the ground up, code-wise.
+- Today feels like a better day than yesterday, despite the fact that I did learn a lot (more productive)